 Surface Acres: 590

-Sand Hollow Reservoir is also located near St. George.
+Located near St. George.
 It is the newest reservoir in Utah's system and is rapidly becoming one of the most popular.
 It is set amid sand dunes and rocky cliffs, which provide gorgeous scenery and fun play areas.
 Restrictions control the number of craft on the water.
 Fishing is good but powerboaters dominate so fishermen usually choose to hit the water very early.

 Elevation: 2,900 ft